-The averaging theory is a classical method for studying the solutions of the non-linear dynamical systems, and in particular their periodic solutions.
-For a general introduction to the averaging theory see the book of Sanders, Verhulst and Murdock [9], and the references quoted there.
-Recently many works extending and improving the averaging method for computing periodic solutions were presented, see for instance [1, 5, 4, 3].
+The averaging theory is a classical method for studying the solutions of the nonlinear dynamical systems, and in particular, their periodic solutions.
+For a general introduction to the averaging theory see the book by Sanders et al. [2007], and the references quoted there.
+Recently many works extending and improving the averaging method for computing periodic solutions were presented, see for instance Buică et al., 2012; Llibre et al., 2014; Llibre & Novaes, 2015; Cândido et al., 2017].
 Most of these results enhance the number of periodic solutions that can be detected by averaging method.
-Although few comments are made about the stability of these periodic solutions.
-To fill this gap the present work provides an strategy to determine the stability of the periodic orbits that bifurcate from of periodic orbits which form a manifold, or from points inside a continuum set that vanish some averaging functions, see Theorem 2.
-The detection of such bifurcations is possible by applying the Lyapunov-Schimdt reduction method over higher order averaging functions, see Theorem 1.
-This theorem was already used in [2] and [4] without the stability analysis.
+For instance, Cândido et al. [2017] formulated an averaging method for detecting periodic orbits bifurcating from a manifold of periodic solutions or from a continuum of zeros of the averaging function.
+For the sake of completeness we reproduce this result here, see Theorem 1.